Understanding Texas Mechanics Liens

 The contractual requirements outlined above do not go away just because the lien being claimed is constitutional rather than statutory.
 There is no specific requirement to file a lien affidavit in order to claim a constitutional lien against homestead property.
 However, the Texas Constitution itself sets forth specific requirements that must be met in order to get around the general protection of homestead property from forced sale.

-Releasing a Texas lien
+Releasing Texas mechanics liens

 In Texas, a lien claimant must release their claim if: